Prefest2018/Prefest/tool/README.md

 * In 'firstExe' step, PREFEST executes the original test cases given in the 'testcase/firstcases' folder, the basic execution information is stored in file 'testcase/testcaseinfo.json'.
 The logs for each test case outputed when execution are stored in 'exeresult/firstcases' folder, for next analysis.
 The coverage files are stored in 'coverage/firstcoverage' folder.
 All kinds of test cases written for Appium are welcome.
 Particularly, PREFEST can accept test records (file 'testcase/mcmc_all_history_testsuites.txt') from Stoat and generate test cases from them.
 * In 'analyze' step, PREFEST makes up the execution flows for each test case from logs in  'exeresult/firstcases'.
 From the execution flows and resource files of AUT, PREFEST analyzes the relevant preferences of each test case.
 The relevance information is also stored in 'testcase/testcaseinfo.json'.
 **Notice1: Soot, UIautomator and Appium may be unstable, so when it gets wrong, please retry Prefest.**
-**Notice2: sAUT should be installed in the AVD manually, and you must keep only one AVD alive and only one sAUT in this AVD, at a time.**
+**Notice2: AUTs should be installed in the AVD manually, and you must keep only one AVD alive and only one sAUT in this AVD, at a time.**

 ### 4. REFEST(T)/PREFEST(N)/NonDefault/Pairwise/Monkey